Information for providers

 Who is this programme for?

-- School aged children from reception to year 11 (inclusive) who are eligible for and receiving benefit related free school meals, and their families.
+Funding will be prioritised for school aged children and young people from reception to year 11 (inclusive) who are receiving benefit related free school meals, and their families.
+Eligible children will be sent a code to use for booking your HAF place from your school.

 What activities are eligible for funding and who can get involved?